DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 ## Introduction

+{{< hint info >}}

+The solution given in this blog post works with **Unity 2020.2.1f1** and **XCode 12.3**.

+{{< /hint >}}

 This blog post will be less graphics-oriented than the usual ones.
-However, it's still related to rendering and I believe it could help the community, so why shouldn't I write it :)
+I am anyway hoping that this writing can help the community!

-When I first tried to integrate Unity into an iOS native app, I had a few goals in mind that needed a little more than what I could at the time on StackOverflow and public samples.
+When I first tried to integrate Unity into an iOS native application, I had a few goals in mind that needed more information than what I could at the time on StackOverflow and public repositories.

-This article will describe how to:
+This article will show you how to:

-* Integrate Unity with the SwiftUI framework
+* Integrate Unity in an application using the SwiftUI lifecycle
-* Add native UI views overlaying Unity's rendering
+* Add native views overlaying Unity's rendering
 * Communicate **efficiently** data from Unity to the native side
 * Communicate **efficiently** data from the native side to Unity